 According to the National Highway Traffic Administration, motor vehicle accidents are the number one leading cause of death for 15-20 year olds.
 Half of all teenage drivers will be involved in some type of motor vehicle accident before they finish High School.
-With statistics like these it is critical to understand the major contributing factors that lead to untimely fatalities to keep your teenage safer on the road.
+With statistics like these, it is critical to understand the major contributing factors that lead to these untimely fatalities to help keep your teenager safe on the road.

 Help Your Teen Become a Better Driver